You can take your chocolate addiction worldwide with these chocoholic experiences, allowing you to live out your most appetising dessert-filled dreams

 Chocolate feasting: Chocolate Street, Oaxaca, Mexico

-Oaxaca, a city in central Mexico, is sure to excite all chocolate lovers as its relationship with chocolate is unwavering and has lasted centuries.
-The cocoa culture here is almost overwhelming with chocolate sold on every street corner and market and is even used to honour and revere the local’s ancestors.
+Oaxaca, a city in central Mexico, is sure to excite all chocolate lovers as its relationship with chocolate is unwavering and has lasted centuries as the locals believe that chocolate possesses some mystical powers.
+The cocoa culture here is almost overwhelming with chocolate in various forms (toasted, fermented, ground by itself, and ground with sugar, cinnamon or almonds) sold on every street corner and market.

-In Oaxaca, the morning drink of choice is not coffee; it’s hot chocolate – one part fresh powdered cocoa with two parts sugar and almonds, vanilla or cinnamon.
-This flavourful beverage is considered a drink for adults, as the taste is too strong for children.
-Dedicated chocoholics should also head to Mina Street, which is coined ‘the chocolate street’, as well as 20 de Noviembre to wander around the collection of popular chocolate shops, and taste the efforts of the local chocolate brands.
-Chocolate is considered more than just a tasty treat – many believe that it has mystical powers – which I’m sure chocoholics around the world will agree with.
+In Oaxaca, the morning drink of choice is not coffee; it’s hot chocolate – one part fresh powdered cocoa with two parts sugar, plus some cinnamon powder.
+Dedicated chocoholics should also head to Mina Street, which is coined ‘the chocolate street’, as well as Mercado 20 de Noviembre to wander around the collection of popular chocolate shops, and taste the efforts of the local chocolate brands.

 Chocolate learning: Shiroi Koibito Park, Sapporo, Hokkaido, Japan